-- One large palette, with our without thumb hole or lid.
-Approximately 15 x 12 inc. It may be made of wood, plastic or the disposable palette paper, but it must be finished in white, or at least be transparent ,so that we can help you tape a white piece of paper on its underside.
-This will speed up your learning of color theory.
+Large palette, with or without thumb hole or lid.
+Approximately 15 x 12 inc. It may be made of wood, plastic or the disposable palette paper.
+If it is finished in white, or transparent taping a white piece of paper on its underside will speed up your learning of color theory.

-- Please opt to afford semi-professional, rather than student grade, paints, no matter what brand you prefer.
+Semi-professional paints are better to work with than student grade, no matter which brand you prefer.
 Suggested brands include Winsor and Newton, Grumbacher, and yes, Bob Ross; though we do not subscribe to the painting practices taught on TV by the late Mr. Ross, we sure do like his line of fine artist’s materials.
-Please purchase one tube of the following colors: Zinc White, Yellow Ochre, Alizarin Crimson, Cobalt Blue, Lampblack, and Cadmium red Light.
+One tube of the following colors: Zinc White, Yellow Ochre, Alizarin Crimson, Cobalt Blue, Lampblack, and Cadmium red Light.

-- Purchase absolutely none.
-Nor do we recommend their use.
+We do not recommend solvent use.
 The AAHP does not use chemical solvents to clean oil brushes and other gear; we rely on good ol ’bars of Ivory soap.
 Sure, it takes a little longer, but it is much, much safer than using solvents.
-Any minor painting with oils at the Academy must use latex gloves or other hand protection.
-Younger and older adults wishing to not use gloves do so under their own reconnaissance.
-We offer you free, unlimited use of our disposable latex gloves.
-If you are allergic to latex, please alert us and bring to studio your own disposable glove option.
-Thank You.